-Once funding procedures and a timeline for the scheme have been agreed by HRCI and HRB, HRCI member charities are invited to solicit applications however they wish.
-Many charities use social media, their websites and direct approaches to alert researchers of the call.
+Once funding procedures and a timeline for the scheme have been agreed by HRCI and HRB, HRCI member charities are permitted to invite research applications from researchers however they wish.
+Many charities use social media, their websites and direct approaches to alert researchers to the call.

 Charities must ensure that all applications they intend to submit to the Joint Funding Scheme are fully and appropriately peer reviewed by international reviewers.
-It is essential that experts in all relevant areas are consulted and international reviewers are used to ensure best practice is followed.
+It is essential that experts in all relevant areas are consulted and international reviewers with no conflicts of interest are used.

-Following the peer review process, it is recommended that the charity uses its internal processes (medical / scientific / research committees) to ensure applications which have been successfully reviewed and deemed appropriate for funding, meet the charities research strategy.
+Following the peer review process, it is recommended that the charity uses its internal processes (medical / scientific / research committees) to assess the peer reviews and to fully ensure that the applications are in line with the charity’s research strategy.

 Feedback from peer reviewers must be provided to the HRB in the standard documents provided.

 Submission to the HRB

 At the commencement of each round of this scheme, the HRB and HRCI will agree a deadline and process for charities to submit applications to the HRB.
 Failure to adhere to this process may render any submissions ineligible for consideration for funding.
 Charities must only submit applications which they can afford to co-fund should they be recommended for funding by the joint panel and approved for funding by the HRB Board, e.g if a charity can only afford to co-fund 2 projects, that organisation must not submit any more than those 2 projects for consideration.

 Health Research Charities Ireland and HRB jointly appoint a panel of experts to review applications to the scheme.
 The panel operates in a similar way to the standard processes of typical HRB research funding panels.